iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 With W-OTS, every time a signature is signed to spend tokens from a particular address, any remaining tokens need to be moved onto a new address to prevent malicious actors from brute-forcing (trial-and-error guessing) the remaining parts of the private key for the address.
 That’s the main reason why this signature scheme is considered to be a “one-time signature”.

 So after the Chrysalis update, we are using the Ed25519, based on the EdDSA, scheme instead of W-OTS.
 The advantage is that the new scheme addresses all of the issues that W-OTS originally had, where Ed25519 verifies both single-signature and batch verification (taking care of the remaining tokens) very quickly, as well as faster key generation and smaller signatures (very secure).
-Read more at <https://chrysalis.docs.iota.org/faq.html>.

 ### Why is it not possible to migrate some of my tokens?